candy-lang/candy/README.md

     single()
   ```
 * **Keep magic to a minimum.**
-  All types and functions are defined in Candy (although some are marked `builtin`, which means the compiler takes care of implementing them).
+  All types and functions are defined in Candy (although some are marked `builtin`, which means the compiler implements them).
   For example, here's the definition of `Bool`:
   ```rust
   enum Bool { True, False }